-The plaza should be designed in a way that is adaptable to different events coming into the space while still being a usable space when there is no planned event.
-This can be accomplished by:
+The street should be designed in a way that is adaptable to different events coming into the space while still being a usable space when there is no planned event.
+This could be accomplished by:

-- Using the arcade system and trees to create an overhead canopy that should provide shaded areas and help create a human scale for the plaza more - Leaving enough flexible open space to allow for different uses and events - Having movable seating and furniture in the area that can be set out for normal days and stored during events. - Using different paving colors and textures in the plaza. - The use of bollards and pedestrian lighting to stop vehicles from entering the area and also helping to bring the scale down to the pedestrian level. - Adding a large scale public art piece at the southern entrance of the plaza
+- Using the weather protection system and trees to create an overhead canopy that should provide shaded areas and help create a more human scale for the plaza - Leaving enough flexible open space to allow for different uses and events - Having movable seating and furniture in the area that can be set out for normal days and stored during events. - Using different paving colors and textures to separate pedestrian and vehicular zones. - The use of bollards and pedestrian lighting to stop vehicles from entering the area and also helping to bring the scale down to the pedestrian level. - Adding a large scale public art piece adjacent to 2nd Street can become an iconic landmark for events